 Windshield Replaced, Now What?

 After the auto glass technician has returned your keys and your new windshield is glistening in the sun, you can jump in your vehicle and drive without any obstructions in your line of sight, right?
 Not so fast.
 That new windshield of yours needs some time to cure.
 It needs to get comfortable in its new home and it is not safe to drive immediately after a windshield is replaced.
 Many auto glass companies will have a standard drive-away time that is anywhere from 30-75 minutes.
-But some windshield replacements can take up to 24 hours to dry.
+However, some windshield replacements can take up to 24 hours to dry.
 The resin used, combined with the outside temperature and relative humidity all factor into the drive-away time.
 The technician performing the windshield replacement should communicate a minimum amount of time that the windshield should dry following their departure.
 Failure to abide by this recommendation could result in complications with your new windshield.

-The windshield might not remain in place if an accident occurs and the adhesives did not have adequate time to dry.
-Since the windshield provides structural support to the vehicle’s roof, the roof could collapse onto the occupants during a roll-over or impede airbag deployment.
+The windshield might not remain in place if an accident occurs and the adhesives do not have adequate time to dry.
+Since the windshield provides structural support to the vehicle’s roof, the roof could collapse onto the occupants during a rollover or impede airbag deployment.
 Always be sure to talk to your auto glass technician about drive-away time so you know exactly when it is safe to drive your vehicle following a windshield replacement.

 Don’t have time to bring your vehicle in?
 No worries, many auto glass companies will come to you.
 As long as you have enough time to schedule an appointment, their onsite mobile windshield service will drive to your location and complete the windshield replacement.
 There isn’t an up-charge and this should come at no extra cost.
 If your vehicle is at home, at work, or any other place within their service area, their mobile repair vehicles will come to you.